Clinical and Counseling Psychologists

 Assess, diagnose, and treat mental and emotional disorders of individuals through observation, interview, and psychological tests.
 Help individuals with distress or maladjustment understand their problems through their knowledge of case history, interviews with patients, and theory.
 Provide individual or group counseling services to assist individuals in achieving more effective personal, social, educational, and vocational development and adjustment.
 May design behavior modification programs and consult with medical personnel regarding the best treatment for patients.

-Sample of reported job titles: Applied Behavior Science Specialist (ABSS), Clinical Counselor, Clinical Psychologist, Counseling Psychologist, Licensed Clinical Psychologist, Licensed Professional Counselor (LPC), Licensed Psychologist, Psychologist, Psychotherapist, Therapist
+Sample of reported job titles: Case Manager, Clinical Psychologist, Counseling Psychologist, Counselor, Licensed Clinical Psychologist, Licensed Psychologist, LPC (Licensed Professional Counselor), Psychologist, Psychotherapist, Therapist

 Occupation-Specific Information